-Cancer and Mitochondria Defects From Parent Omega-6 Deficiency cause of cancer.
+Cancer and Mitochondria Defects From Parent Omega-6 Deficiency

+In April, 2009, I presented a paper at the 17th Annual World Congress on Anti-Aging Medicine in Orlando, Florida (April 2009), which utilized new research from 2007-2009 to identify the prime cause of cancer.
 Predictably, these findings caused quite a sensation.
 Numerous physicians met with me afterwards to applaud the presentation and discuss direct patient application in their practices.
 This article, "Cancer and Mitochondria Defects: New 21st Century Research," was published in the Townsend Letter for Physicians (August/Sept.
-2009), pp. 87-90), and is linked here: www.brianpeskin.com/BP.com/publications/CancerMito-Town8.09.pdf.
+2009), pp. 87-90).